Department of Environmental Sciences and Engineering (GRAD)

 - Elucidate mechanisms by which chemicals and infectious agents influence human health

-- Engineer solutions that mitigate the impacts of climate change on air, water, and health; and
+- Mitigate the impacts of climate change on air, water, and health; and

 - Protect vulnerable populations from toxic exposures.

 Our faculty bring expertise in the physical and life sciences, engineering, and policy.
 We work both locally and globally, in occupational and environmental settings, on issues relevant to air quality, water, health, energy, and resource management.
-We aim to create a healthy, sustainable, and equitable future.
+We aim to create a healthy and sustainable future for all.

 The wide scope of departmental research is reflected in the three interdisciplinary fields of study, faculty’s areas of research, and affiliated labs and research institutes.
 The three interdisciplinary fields of study are: Air Quality and Atmospheric Processes, Human Exposure and Health Effects, and Sustainable Water Resources.